 - A) DHS shall use the following KPI to evaluate Health Plan performance on the Health Disparities Report. - Identification and justification of first health disparity: The Health Plan identified and justified the selection of the first health disparity (only applies to quarter where disparities are selected) - 2.
-Identification and justification of second health disparity: The Health Plan identified and justified the selection of the second health disparity (only applies to quarter where disparities are selected) - 3.
-Identification and justification of third health disparity: The Health Plan identified and justified the selection of the third health disparity (only applies to quarter where disparities are selected) - 4.
-Implementation of intervention and progress in reducing first disparity: The Health Plan's interventions to address the first health disparity are being implemented as planned, and the Health Plan's metrics show progress in reducing or eliminating the identified disparity (only applies to quarters where quarterly updates are provided)
+Identification and justification of second health disparity: The Health Plan identified and justified the selection of the second health disparity (only applies to quarter where disparities are selected)

-- 5. Implementation of intervention and progress in reducing second disparity: The Health Plan's interventions to address the second health disparity are being implemented as planned, and the Health Plan's metrics show progress in reducing or eliminating the identified disparity (only applies to quarters where quarterly updates are provided) - 6.
-Implementation of intervention and progress in reducing third disparity: The Health Plan's interventions to address the third health disparity are being implemented as planned, and the Health Plan's metrics show progress in reducing or eliminating the identified disparity (only applies to quarters where quarterly updates are provided)
+- 3. Identification and justification of third health disparity: The Health Plan identified and justified the selection of the third health disparity (only applies to quarter where disparities are selected) - 4.
+Plan has demonstrated through quantitative and qualitative reporting progress over the prior year in addressing identified health disparities. - 5.
+Implementation of intervention and progress in reducing first disparity: The Health Plan's interventions to address the first health disparity are being implemented as planned, and the Health Plan's metrics show progress in reducing or eliminating the identified disparity (only applies to quarters where quarterly updates are provided). - 6.
+Implementation of intervention and progress in reducing second disparity: The Health Plan's interventions to address the second health disparity are being implemented as planned, and the Health Plan's metrics show progress in reducing or eliminating the identified disparity (only applies to quarters where quarterly updates are provided). - 7.
+Implementation of intervention and progress in reducing third disparity: The Health Plan's interventions to address the third health disparity are being implemented as planned, and the Health Plan's metrics show progress in reducing or eliminating the identified disparity (only applies to quarters where quarterly updates are provided).